-Here is a selection of Photobooks designed in 3TG during the year 2016 for some of the best talents in the contemporary photo scene.
+A selection of Photobooks designed in the studio during for some of the best talents in the contemporary photo scene.

 Wannabe, by Elisa González Miralles, is a shocking photographic tale about interpersonal relationships, stereotypes, identity building and objectification, taking the phenomena of Japanese love dolls as a starting point: hyperrealistic silicone dolls that are made to order, down to the customer's most minutely detailed specifications.